How to quit playing video games

 However if it does, you simply have to adopt the “If I can't moderate, I'll simply quit and won't look back” approach.

-Just so we’re clear, this is what gaming in moderation means:
+Just so we’re clear, this is what gaming that's sustainable means:

 - You only play when you’re on the top of other things